intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 exchange, the number of potential implementation bugs that a deployment needs to contend with also increases.
-In particular, incompatible changes to a protocol that might be negotiated between endpoints in ignorance of the presence of a middlebox can result in a middlebox acting badly.
+In particular, incompatible changes to a protocol that might be negotiated between endpoints in ignorance of the presence of a middlebox can result in a middlebox interfering in negative and unexpected ways.

-Thus, middleboxes can increase the difficulty of deploying changes to a protocol considerably.
+Unfortunately, middleboxes can considerably increase the difficulty of deploying new versions or other changes to a protocol.

 # Retaining Viable Protocol Evolution Mechanisms {#use-it}